jeffvance/kube_vol_provisioning/README.md

 3d3397bf69eb        fedora/nginx:latest                    "/usr/sbin/nginx"   3 minutes ago       Up 3 minutes                            k8s_myfrontend.32ed1327_mypod_default_6cee84e0-0a37-11e5-bb68-5254007d1adf_c524f139
 8cc34564272c        gcr.io/google_containers/pause:0.8.0   "/pause"            3 minutes ago       Up 3 minutes                            k8s_POD.fa30ecd5_mypod_default_6cee84e0-0a37-11e5-bb68-5254007d1adf_bfc1f373
 ```
 We see that the container id is "3d3397bf69eb".
-We can shell into this container to see the RHGS mount as follows:
+We shell into this container to see the RHGS mount as follows:
 ```
 docker exec -it 3d3397bf69eb /bin/bash
-## now we're runnuing bash from within the container
+## now we're running bash from within the container

 bash-4.3# mount | grep gluster
 192.168.122.21:HadoopVol on /usr/share/nginx/html/test type fuse.glusterfs (rw,relatime,user_id=0,group_id=0,default_permissions,allow_other,max_read=131072)
 ```
-Above we see that the RHGS volume made available to the kubernetes persistent volume (HadoopVol) has been mounted within the container executing inside the pod we created (mypod).
-We also see that the web document root (/usr/share/nginx/html/test) is the target of the mount point.
+Above we see that the RHGS volume made available to the kubernetes persistent volume ("HadoopVol") has been mounted within the container executing inside the pod we created ("mypod").
+We also see that "/usr/share/nginx/html/test" is the target of the mount point.

-We can access files on the RHGS volume as follows:
-First, on one of the RHGS storage nodes we see that the volume (HadoopVol) is mounted on "/mnt/glusterfs/HadoopVol", and we've created a file named "index.html":
+We can access files on the RHGS volume as follows: First, on one of the RHGS storage nodes we see that the volume ("HadoopVol") is mounted on "/mnt/glusterfs/HadoopVol", and we've created a file there named "index.html":
 ```
 ssh rhs-1.vm #192.168.122.21